ckynlab/PipeIT/README.md

 We present PipeIT, an accurate variant call bioinformatics pipeline specific for Ion Torrent sequencing data.
 The pipeline has been enclosed into a Singularity image to allow easy and high throughput analyses.

 ### Installation
 PipeIT can be downloaded on our laboratory's website: http://oncogenomicslab.org/software-downloads/.
-No further installations are nrequired, all the dependencies needed to perform the whole analysis are already installed within the container.
+No further installations are required, all the dependencies needed to perform the whole analysis are already installed within the container.

 ### Running the pipeline
 PipeIT can be executed by simply running this command: